malagebidi/Focus-Filter/README.md

 **Focus Filter** is a custom filter list designed for **AdGuard**, its primary goal is to remove recommended feeds, distracting elements, and "doom-scrolling" traps from various websites (**primarily Simplified Chinese platforms**), allowing you to focus on the content you actually want to watch.

 > [!NOTE]
 > This filter utilizes advanced AdGuard scriptlets and extended CSS.
-It is best used with the AdGuard browser extension, but may also work with other compatible content blockers.
+It is best used with the AdGuard browser extension.

 ## 💡 Motivation
 Over the years, the internet has gradually evolved into an **Attention Economy**.
 It is not just about addictive recommendation feeds; cluttered interfaces and superfluous design elements also scatter our focus and overwhelm our vision.